 3. Collegiate Plummer House - ★★★★★ (4.9/5) - The friendliest accommodation.
 The staff always make you feel at home.
 From: £165 per week

-4. The Foundry - ★★★★★ (5.0/5) - Great location, decent price, lovely vibe.
+4. The Foundry - ★★★★★ (5.0/5) - Great location, reasonable price, lovely vibe.
 This place feels like home.
 Highlight.
 The staff is amazing and has such positive energy! - From: £175 per week

-5. iQ Collingwood - ★★★★★ (5.0/5) - The location of the student accommodation is excellent.
-There are lively living rooms, and the surroundings are also pleasant. - From: £160 per week
+5. iQ Collingwood - ★★★★★ (5.0/5) - The location of the accommodation is excellent.
+There are lively, spacious rooms, and the surroundings are also pleasant. - From: £160 per week

-The Bridge - ★★★★★ (5.0/5) - Comfortable rooms in a friendly environment close to campus.
-From £180 per week
+2. The Bridge - From £180 per week

-Quay Point - ★★★★★ (5.0/5) - Affordable shared apartments with essential amenities and good transport links.
-From £160 per week
+3. Quay Point - From £160 per week

-1. Jesmond – This is a top choice for Newcastle University and Northumbria University students.
-Jesmond has a lively social scene with plenty of bars, cafes, and shops.
-Popular Newcastle Upon Tyne student rentals include Bryson Court and others.
+1. Jesmond – This area is a top choice for students studying in Newcastle University and Northumbria University.
+Jesmond has plenty of bars, cafes, and shops.
+Popular Newcastle upon Tyne student rentals in this area are Bryson Court and others.
 Average rent: £125–£150 per week.

-2. Heaton – Ideal for students looking for more affordable options.
-Heaton has a calm, residential atmosphere but still offers easy access to the city center via the metro.
-One of the best student rentals in Newcastle Upon Tyne is Union Square.
-Average rent: £90–£130 per week.
+2. Heaton – Heaton is ideal for students who are looking for more affordable accommodation options.
+Heaton has a peaceful atmosphere and it also has provides easy access to the city centre via the metro.
+One of the best student rentals in Newcastle upon Tyne is Union Square.
 Average rent: £90–£130 per week.

-3. Sandyford – If you prefer a quieter, residential neighborhood, Sandyford is perfect.
-It’s close to both main universities while offering a peaceful setting with green spaces.
-Sheares Hall is one of the best Newcastle University apartments for students.
+3. Sandyford – If you are someone who prefer a quieter area, then Sandyford is perfect for you.
+It’s close to universities.
+Sheares Hall is one of the best off-campus Newcastle University apartments option.
 Average rent: £110–£140 per week.

-4. Newcastle City Center – For students who love being in the middle of the action, the City Center has it all.
-Shops, restaurants, nightlife, and cultural venues are right on your doorstep.
-Popular off-campus housing Newcastle Upon Tyne includes City Co-Living Newcastle.
+4. Newcastle City Centre – The City Centre has shops, restaurants, clubs, and cultural venues closer to you.
+Popular off-campus housing Newcastle upon Tyne city centre includes City Co-Living Newcastle.
 Average rent: £140–£180 per week.

-5. Quayside – Known for its trendy riverside vibe, Quayside is great for students who enjoy a dynamic social scene.
-The area offers modern apartments and scenic walks along the Tyne.
+5. Quayside – Quayside is known for its riverside views, Quayside is great for students who enjoy an active social life.
+This area offers modern apartments and walking paths along the Tyne.
 Average rent: £150–£200 per week.
+Top student apartments for rent in Newcastle upon Tyne options include Market House.

-1. Ensuite Rooms - Ensuite apartments in Aberdeen come with a private bedroom and attached bathroom, giving students personal space while living in shared housing.
+1. Ensuite Rooms - Ensuite apartments in Newcastle upon Tyne comes with a private bedroom and attached bathroom, giving students personal space while having the liberty to socialize in shared housing.

 Privacy: A private bathroom ensures comfort and convenience.